 FBM sellers tend to start with less start-up capital

 - 37% of FBM sellers started with less than $1,000 versus 27% of FBA sellers

 - 35% of FBA sellers started with more than $5,000 versus 27% of FBM sellers

 FBM sellers have far more product listings on Amazon than FBA sellers (with more category diversity).

-- Nearly half of FBA sellers (49%) have fewer than 10 products while half of FBM sellers (50%) have more than 50 products.
+- More than half of FBA sellers (53%) have fewer than 10 products while over half of FBM sellers (59%) have more than 50 products.

 - FBM sellers had a higher presence in all Amazon categories than FBA sellers

 FBA sellers are less concerned with the effects of rising competition than FBM sellers

 - 39% of FBM sellers are concerned about increased competition driving down prices versus 32% of FBA seller

 - 32% of FBM sellers are concerned that Amazon sells products that compete directly with their own versus 28% of FBM sellers